 As a newborn, your baby might not show too much interest in baby toys, no matter how bright or noisy they may be, but fast forward a couple of weeks and they definitely will.
-As your baby becomes more alert, they’ll start to engage in their environment and enjoy looking at bright or high-contract colours, and listening to music.
+As your baby becomes more alert, they’ll start to engage in their environment and enjoy looking at bright or high-contrast colours, and listening to music.

 How can baby toys help my baby's cognitive and physical development?